 Nuplazid is available as round, white to off-white, coated oral tablets for immediate release in 17mg dosage strength.

-The FDA approved Nuplazid for the treatment of hallucinations in PDP patients in April 2016 and it subsequently launched in the market in May 2016.
+In September 2015, Acadia submitted a new drug application (NDA) for Nuplazid to the FDA, which was then accepted and granted priority review status in November 2015.
+The FDA approved Nuplazid for the treatment of hallucinations and delusions associated with PDP patients in April 2016 and the drug was subsequently launched in the market in May 2016.

-Psychosis in Parkinson’s disease
+Details of psychosis in Parkinson’s disease

 Parkinson’s disease (PD) is an acute neurodegenerative disorder caused by the degeneration of neurons in the primary motor cortex or M1 region of the brain.

-PDP is characterised by the occurrence of hallucinations and delusions, which can be a burden to PD patients as it affects their quality of life.
+PDP is a debilitating disorder that occurs in around 40% of PD patients.
+It is characterised by hallucinations and delusions, which can be a burden to PD patients by affecting their quality of life.

 Nuplazid’s mechanism of action